cloudsoft/amp-vagrant/README.md

 ### Starting BYON Nodes

 1. You can start the BYON nodes with (Note that you can add additional nodes to `servers.yaml` if desired).
+These nodes are accessible using the username `vagrant` and password `vagrant`.

     ```
     vagrant up byon1 byon2 byon3 byon4